cscart/docs/en/cscart_addons/addons/sales-and-social-proof/index.rst

 Installing the add-on
 =====================

-    Install the Sales & Social Proof add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the Social Proof add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/social-proof-add-on-install.png
-        :alt: Sales & Social Proof add-on
+        :alt: Social Proof add-on

 ==================
 Available settings
 ==================

-    Here are available settings of the Sales & Social Proof add-on.
+    Here are available settings of the Social Proof add-on.

     .. tip::